 Leave without pay for up to 10 days per year is provided to eligible spouses of a “qualified member” of the military.
 The leave may be taken while the military spouse is on leave from deployment during a time of military conflict.
 To be eligible, you must work an average of 20 or more hours per week.
 A “qualified member” is a member of the U.S. Armed Forces who has been deployed during a period of military conflict to an area designated as a combat theater or combat zone by the President of the United States, or a member of the National Guard or Reserves who has been deployed anywhere during a military conflict.

-Massage Revolution will grant bereavement leave in accordance with the requirements of applicable State and Federal law in effect at the time the leave is granted.
-An Employee with such a death in the family may take up to two consecutive scheduled workdays off without pay with the approval of the Company.
+NMT Management Inc. grants leave of absence to employees in the event of the death of a family member.
+An employee with such a death in the family may take up to two consecutive scheduled workdays off without pay with the approval of the Company.
 The employee’s supervisor may approve additional unpaid time off.

 In accordance with State regulations, employees are eligible to participate in the school activities of their child(ren).
 The absence is subject to all of the following conditions: